Three Important College Planning Services Generate Revenue All Year Long

 One-on-one consulting with students is the bread-and-butter of our business.
 Class 101 fills a critical need not met by the current high school counseling system.
 The typical high school counseling experience is rushed and impersonal.
 In fact, most students spend very little time with a guidance counselor throughout their entire high school experience.
 Class 101 offers a much-needed solution, working one-on-one with students and giving each student 30-50 hours of individual planning time.

 “High school counselors are overwhelmed, typically spending less than one hour individually with students.
 As a result, high school students apply to small number of schools that either their parents or friends attended.
-Most of the time these are the absolute wrong schools for the student,” says Tom Pabin, Founder and CEO of Class 101.
+Most of the time these are the absolute wrong schools for the student,” says Tom Pabin, Founder of Class 101.

 Class 101 franchisees enjoy an impressive average close rate of 90% nationwide and report an average sale at $2,800.
 Parents typically pay a down payment of $800, then $100 per month for the remainder of the retainer.
 The retainer aspect of the business model gives franchise owners the ability to plan income and expenses over time, making it easier to grow their businesses.

 Class 101 is positioned to become the college planning service of choice and is rapidly expanding with opportunities nationwide.
 Empowering high school students and helping them find the perfect colleges is at the core of what we do.
 Owning a Class 101 franchise is a great way to establish a strong sense of pride and purpose while helping students and their families save time and money.